That’s a lot of money

 Credit

-School (3 college degrees, but one was free)
+The school (3 college degrees, but one was free)

-Spending (I’ve long-since ditched this vague category for the most part)
+Spending (I’ve long since ditched this vague category for the most part)

 Medical